pelithne/azure-workshop/vm-scale-sets.md

     --query [sku.capacity] \
     --output table
 ````
 You can then manually increase or decrease the number of virtual machines in the scale set with ````az vmss scale````.
-The following example sets the number of VMs in your scale set to 3:
+The following example sets the number of VMs in your scale set to 3.

+### note: give the resources unique names, e.g. by using your corporate signum.

 ````
 az vmss scale \